siwells/workshop_2020_cmna/content/programme.md

 comments: false
 ---

 CMNA 20 will be using Zoom for meeting participants.
 We'll distribute links to registered delegates prior to the meeting.
 CMNA will also be streaming our meeting using Facebook Live on the [CMNA Facebook page](https://www.facebook.com/CMNAworkshops/).

+[CMNA 2020 Proceedings](http://ceur-ws.org/Vol-2669/) are now available published through CEUR Workshop Proceedings.

 Note that all times are in Central European Time (GMT +2)